holon-platform/holon-vaadin-flow-demo/README.md

-# Holon platform Vaadin Flow demo application: Bakery online store (with Vaadin AppLayout component)
+# Holon platform Vaadin Flow demo application: Bakery online store (with Holon Platform JPA Datastore module)

 _This is a demo project built with the [Holon Platform](https://holon-platform.com).
-In this branch we decided to use the [Vaadin AppLayout component](https://vaadin.com/components/vaadin-app-layout) wich provides a common application layout structure built of a logo, a menu bar and the page contents._
+In this branch, unlike the [master](https://github.com/holon-platform/holon-vaadin-flow-demo/tree/master) and the [app-layout](https://github.com/holon-platform/holon-vaadin-flow-demo/tree/app-layout) branches, we decided to use the [Holon Platform JPA Datastore module](https://docs.holon-platform.com/current/reference/holon-datastore-jpa.html)_

 ## Description